equinor/appsec-fundamentals-secret-scanning/ex-03/readme.md

 ## Prepping for Snyk

-We will use various tools in this exercise.
-The tools are pre-installed in the development environment.
-Some need a bit of config to work.
-One such tools is Snyk.
-In order for Snyk to work on a non-public repo we need to get a Snyk token.
-This token is defined as "Service account" for our Snyk test account.
+We will utilize a range of tools in this exercise, all of which are pre-installed in the development environment.
+However, some require additional configuration to function properly.
+A prime example is Snyk and the Snyk Command Line Interface (CLI).
+To enable Snyk to operate on a non-public repository, such as the one we will create on the Equinor Playground, we need to acquire a Snyk token.
+This token will authenticate the CLI with the Snyk platform.
+Specifically, the token is designated as a "Service Account" for the Snyk Organization that we have established for this workshop.

 ### -- Now you --